 Fortunately, these are not the only options.
-New thinking about "micro-structures" suggests that we should look at large complex organizations as collections of smaller, simpler, and recurring patterns of interaction.4 Start with the simplest possible organization-a pair of people; let's call them Ann and Bob.
-They can have two types of interactions: Interdependence and Influence.
+New thinking about "micro-structures" suggests that we should look at large complex organizations as collections of smaller, simpler, and recurring patterns of interaction.4 Start with the simplest possible organization-a pair people; let's call them Ann and Bob.
+Thev can have two types interactions: Interdependence Influence.
 Interdependence depends on how Ann and Bob are incentivized.
 If Ann gets paid regardless of what Bob does and vice versa, there is no interdependence between them.
 But if Ann's outcomes depend on Bob's actions, they are interdependent.
-Workflows are the most obvious source of interdependence in organizations; if Ann's work depends on Bob's inputs (and Ann's outcomes such as evaluation, bonus and pay depends on getting her job done), then clearly Ann is dependent on Bob.
+Workflows are the most obvious source of interdependence in organizations; if Ann's work depends on Bob's inputs (and Ann's outcomes such as evaluation, bonus, and pay depend on getting her job done), then clearly Ann is dependent on Bob.